lazanet/psd-dumper/README.md

  - curl

  ## TODO
- - Make crawler for update.php (to be able to fetch latest updates)
  - Make nice Django/Flask website with accessible API, and host it somewhere as PSD mirror

  ## Latest dumps: